-National Insurance continued to support the local community in different ways in 2020.
-The Company made special contributions to the "COVID relief fund" and "La Vida", a local non-profit-organization for autistic children.
+National Insurance continued to support the local community in different ways in 2021.
+The company made special contributions to Drive-Through Donation Project which was organized by the COVID-19 Youth Volunteers and "La Vida", a local non-profit organization for autistic children.